-- Tetracycline: Take this antibiotic on an empty stomach l hour before meals.
+- Dexycycline: Take with meals.
 This may cause heartburn or itchy, vaginal discharge, and make you more likely to sunburn.
 If you have any of these symptoms, stop taking the medicine and call the Dermatology Clinic.
 Drink plenty of water with this medicine.
 Limit your time in the sun.
-Sunscreen with a SPF (sun protection factor) of 15 is advised.
+Sunscreen with a SPF (sun protection factor) of 30 is advised.

 - Minocin: Take this medicine as prescribed by your health-care provider.
 You may take this with or without food.
 Side effects include dizziness, headache, feeling sluggish or tired, or an upset stomach.
 Very rarely, it may cause vaginal discharge.
 A very rare side effect is skin or mucous membrane may change color.
 If these occur, stop taking the medicine for several days until the symptoms are gone.
 Then start taking it again in the prescribed dosage.
 If these symptoms occur again, stop taking the medicine and call your health-care provider.

 - Erythromycin: Take this medicine as prescribed by your doctor.
 Side effects may include cramping, diarrhea, or upset stomach (nausea).
 It is sometimes helpful to take this with meals to help relieve some of the stomach upset.